 EXTRACTION: ART ON THE EDGE OF THE ABYSS

-We're honored to be among the participating artists for the Extraction: Art On The Edge of The Abyss project, slated to happen during Summer 2021.
+We're honored to be among the participating artists for the Extraction: Art On The Edge of The Abyss project, on view Summer 2021.

-LAND REPORT EAST 7 — EXHIBITION AT THE ALABAMA CONTEMPORARY
+LAND REPORT EAST 7 — EXHIBITION AT ALABAMA CONTEMPORARY

 MILE MARKERS — ONLINE ONLY EXHIBITION